0xPolygonMiden/miden-base/docs/architecture/accounts.md

 > The primary entities of the Miden protocol

+## What is the purpose of an account?

+In Miden's hybrid UTXO and account-based model accounts enable the creation of expressive smart contracts via a Turing-complete language.

 ## What is an account?

 In Miden, an `Account` represents an entity capable of holding assets, storing data, and executing custom code.
 Each `Account` is a specialized smart contract providing a programmable interface for interacting with its state and managed assets.